Bali Tour Package 7 Days 6 Nights

 Pick up time 09.00 AM | Duration 10 hours

-After breakfast at hotel, picked up in the morning from your hotel and enjoy a beautiful scenic drive along the island's mountains and highlands.
+Enjoy a beautiful scenic drive along the island's mountains and highlands.
 On the way stop at Taman Ayun Temple is a landmark in the village of Mengwi, Badung regency, located 17km northwest of Denpasar.

 This temple complex boasts magnificent traditional architectural features throughout its courtyards and enclosures as well as expansive garden landscapes comprised of lotus and fish ponds.